ajantaju/F4FEVR/README.md

 ## Issues/Bugs

 - Point Lookout is causing crashing in non-english versions of the game.
-Disable Point Lookout related stuff or [set game language to english.](https://youtu.be/kvmeHaTfquU?t=51)
+Disable Point Lookout related stuff before starting new game or [set game language to english.](https://youtu.be/kvmeHaTfquU?t=51)